 - Continuous Renal Replacement Therapy

 - Temporary Hemodialysis Catheter Insertion (with real time ultrasound guidance)

-Fellows will also receive training in renal pathology through the fellows lecture series, renal case conference, kidney transplant biopsy rounds, and renal pathology conference.
+Fellows will also receive training in renal pathology through the renal pathology conference, Fellows' Lecture Series, weekly case conference, and kidney transplant biopsy rounds.

 All fellows have 4 weeks of scheduled vacation time off per year.

 The Thanksgiving, Christmas, and New Year holidays are divided into 5-day blocks.
 Fellows get 2 out of the 3 holiday blocks off, working one holiday block (preferences are taken into consideration).